 Change Handlers with OData

-This topic discusses configuring OData services to supply change handlers for the SaveToDB add-in, version 10 or higher.
+This topic covers how to configure OData services to provide change handlers for the SaveToDB add-in, version 10 or higher.

 1. Using annotations

-ODataDB uses change handler annotations to configure the built-in JavaScript client.
-The SaveToDB add-in also reads such annotations.
+The ODataDB uses change handler annotations to set up the built-in JavaScript client.
+The SaveToDB add-in also reads these annotations.

-The SaveToDB add-in detects such EntitySets by field signatures and loads the configuration after loading the metadata document.
+For third-party OData services, developers can publish the xls.handlers table as an EntitySet.
+The SaveToDB add-in identifies these EntitySets by field signatures and loads the configuration after fetching the metadata document.

-Configuring change handlers are similar to the following topics:
+Configuring change handlers is similar to the following topics:

-However, you have to supply OData objects instead of database ones.
+However, you need to provide OData objects instead of database objects.

 For example, you can set the target EntitySet like this: